gwu-libraries/gw-sufia/README.md

         config.fits_path = "/usr/local/bin/fits-0.6.2/fits.sh"

-* Start a Redis RESQUE queue
+* Start a Redis RESQUE pool

   Run the included script to start a RESQUE pool for either the "production" or "development" environment.